 Environmental Impact of Bleach

 Some also worry about the environmental impacts of bleach.
 Industrial bleach manufacturing and usage generates dioxin, a toxic byproduct that has been linked to cancer and birth defects.
 Dioxin and other bleach byproducts are also toxic to birds and fish.
 Again, household bleach is not strong enough to cause much concern.
 Bleaching paper and other industrial processes are the main concern.

 Alternatives are available for those want to avoid the health and environmental threats associated with bleach, but they may also pose dangers while proving less effective as disinfectants.

 • The Centers for Disease Control warns against relying on ammonia, baking soda, vinegar, or Borax.
 None of these products is registered as a disinfectant with the Environmental Protection Agency, and they are all ineffective against Staphylococcus aureus, a bacteria that is the most common cause of staph infections.
 Borax, baking soda and standard detergents also won’t kill salmonella or E. coli.
 On the other hand, vinegar and undiluted ammonia kill both salmonella and E. coli.

 • Hydrogen peroxide can cause severe burns at high enough concentrations to be an effective disinfectant.

 • Quaternary ammonium compounds, or quats, are a less widely available option.
 Though quats are generally safe, some products may contain toxic ingredients.
 The Labour Environmental Alliance Society in Canada recommends Enviro Care disinfectants, which contain quats, are very effective and have no known toxic ingredients.

-Bleach may be the most effective cleaner in many homes, even though bleach poses health threats and environmental concerns.
+Bleach may be the most effective cleaner in many homes, even though bleach poses some health threats and environmental concerns.
 If you fear poisoning from bleach or any other cause, call 1-800-222-1222 for poison control help 24 hours a day.